Ricsard-Kyokaza-BME/MSC-Ricsard-Thesis-1/README.md

-# Communal resource sharing service implementation on web and mobile platforms (fornt-end)
+# Communal resource sharing service implementation on web and mobile platforms (front-end)

-##Project seed
+## Project seed
 This project is based on [Angular Universal Starter](https://github.com/angular/universal-starter.git)

-##Notes on Angular Universal Starter
+## Notes on Angular Universal Starter

 ### Static or Dynamic
 This repo demonstrates the use of 2 different forms of Server Side Rendering.